What to Do with Our Waste

 Reuse before recycling

-- Reuse shipping materials and gift wrappings
+- Reuse shipping materials

 - Consider selling or giving away your usable electronics before recycling them